stark1tty/awesome-PhD/README.md

 - [AWESOME BIG DATA](https://github.com/newTendermint/awesome-bigdata): A curated list of awesome big data frameworks, ressources and other awesomeness.
 - [ACADEMIC TORRENTS](https://academictorrents.com/): Torrents of large datasets.
 - [GEOSEER](https://www.geoseer.net/): A spatial data search engine.
+- [HIGH QUALITY COLLECTIONS OF DIGITIZED ART AND ARCHIVAL FINDS](https://simonsarris.com/art-collections): These are organizations that have digitized a number of high-resolution scans.
+All listings were included for quality, with either Creative Commons license or Public Domain licensing on most of the items.
 - [LIST OF ONLINE DATABASES](https://en.wikipedia.org/wiki/List_of_online_databases): A comprehensive list of online databases via Wikipedia.
+- [OPENCONTEXT](https://opencontext.org/): Open Context reviews, edits, annotates, publishes and archives research data and digital documentation.
+We publish your data and preserve it with leading digital libraries.
 - [WIKIDATA](https://www.wikidata.org/wiki/Wikidata:Main_Page): Wikidata acts as central storage for the structured data of its Wikimedia sister projects including Wikipedia, Wikivoyage, Wiktionary, Wikisource, and others.
+- [WIKIMEDIA COMMONS](https://commons.wikimedia.org/wiki/Main_Page): A collection of nearly 100 million freely usable media files to which anyone can contribute.

 #### Cleaning
 - [50 USEFUL ADD-ONS FOR EXCEL](https://www.goskills.com/Excel/Resources/Best-Excel-add-ins): List includes tools for Productivity, Visuals, Charts, Study, Finances, Marketing, Data Analysis, and Miscellaneous.